Blog & Insights

 How STRC's Dividend Rate Is Set: The VWAP Mechanism Explained

-STRC has raised its rate seven times since IPO — from 9% to 11.50%.
-That progression follows a formal SEC-filed framework tied to a five-day VWAP window.
-Here is exactly how the mechanism works, how it evolved, and what the contractual limits actually say.
+STRC has raised its rate seven times since IPO — 9% to 11.50% — then stopped.
+It isn't monthly guesswork: the rate follows a published rulebook tied to a five-day average price against $100 par.
+Here's how the mechanism works, and why it's behaved like a thermostat.

 How SATA's Dividend Rate Is Set — And Why It Differs from STRC